alexssh/figwidgets-monorepo/src/widgets/Checklist/ABOUT.md

 Figma + FigJam widget to create checklist for any occasion.

-- 2 types of entries (group and checkbox)
+- Manual sorting of tasks and sections
-- Manual sorting
+- Customise the appearance: hide or show description, meta information or completed tasks
-- Accidental editing protection
+- Separate edit locking of the task list or checkboxes
 - Darkmode support

 ## What this widget is good for: